benmvp/slides/2019/webu/webdev.md

 - Visited links used to look different by default; undo that
 - Change color/underline on hover
 - Look how dynamic it is!
-- CSS originally was just about taking styling out of HTML
+- Really, CSS originally was just about taking styling out of HTML
   * It didn't really do anything _cool_ initially
   * So this was about the coolest thing we could do